3 society brides and the story of their wedding dresses

 After trying on numerous gowns from different bridal boutiques, the wife of Dexter Lau finally met her match in Guangzhou.
 “I remember trying one on and the attendant finished it off with a veil and tiara.
 I looked into the mirror and teared up because I knew I had found the one, and I wished my mum was there.
 (Seeing me) she would have teared up too,” she recalled that bittersweet moment.

 So perfect was the fit that Siew didn’t need any alterations.
-Plus, it was everything she had always imagined in a dream dress: elegant, with a train that would glide along as her father walked her down the aisle.
+Plus, it was everything she had always imagined in a dream dress: elegant, with a train that would glide along as her father walked her down the aisle, adding about her wedding shoes: "I fell in love with this pair of Jimmy Choo's, elegant pumps with clusters of crystals."

 “I like to believe that dress reflects maturity and elegance which speaks my transition from being a daughter to a man's wife,” said Siew, who certainly evoked that, and more.